Sock Marks: Why They Happen & What to Do About Them

 Why Socks Leave Marks on Legs

-To put it simply, socks leave marks on legs because of pressure from stretchy fibers they are knit with.
+To put it simply, socks leave indentations on legs because of pressure from stretchy fibers they are knit with.
 For instance, all Darn Tough performance wool socks include some nylon fibers to increase durability and spandex to improve their comfort and fit.
 Stretchy synthetics are why our socks hug your feet and also why they can leave an imprint on your legs.

 Another factor that can cause sock marks to be more noticeable is the presence of fluid retention (aka swelling or peripheral edema) in the feet and lower leg.
 This type of mild to moderate swelling is normal and usually harmless.